tkslan/MVP/README.md

-# Unity MVP
-Custom MVP pattern implementation in Unity
+# Custom MVP pattern in Unity UI

 Model - data to operate on